 You can’t have a full day of adventures without including some evening exploration!
 Kona is one of a handful of places in the world where you have the opportunity to observe manta rays as they feed.
 The experience itself is rather wild.
 Manta rays feed on plankton, which are attracted to sunlight, or at night, the LED light boards put in the water.

-As a front row observer, you hold onto the board and merely watch as the mantas astound.
+As a front row observer, you are a stationary snorkeler, holding onto a board, watching as the mantas astound.
 They will perform endless barrel rolls and skim along the board— they might even accidentally bump into you once or twice.
 It’s truly so unlike anything either you may have seen or experienced before.
 We highly recommend Hawaiian Adventures– we rather enjoyed being part of a small-group tour.
 Be sure to pack your GoPro or underwater camera!

 Sometimes weather can affect tour safety, so booking an activity earlier in your trip, may help ensure you actually get to go.
 If something happens day 1, you can always re-organize your days to make another evening work!